 There are many species that are used as spices in the Apiaceae family.
 The parts of these plants that are used are usually fruit.
 This study includes some species used as cumin in the Apiaceae family in Turkey.
 Fruit anatomy and morphology of these species were compared.
 Thus, differences between these species have been revealed.
 Fruit anatomy and morphology are very important in distinguishing these species.
-The detailed anatomical and morphological results will allow separation of these species easily.
-This study will allow identification of the species from the fruit sample.
+The detailed anatomical and morphological results will allow separation of these species from the fruit sample.